Professional edition active

 ByMichael H. Davidson, MD, FACC, FNLA, University of Chicago Medicine, Pritzker School of Medicine;

-Pallavi Pradeep, MD, University of Chicago
+Marie Altenburg, MD, The University of Chicago

-Reviewed/Revised May 2023
+Reviewed/Revised May 2025

 View Patient Education

 Lipids are fats that are either absorbed from food or synthesized by the liver.
-Triglycerides (TGs) and cholesterol contribute most to disease, although all lipids are physiologically important.
+Triglycerides and cholesterol contribute most to disease, although all lipids are physiologically important.

 Cholesterol is a ubiquitous constituent of cell membranes, steroids, bile acids, and signaling molecules.